Stroke

 Prevention includes decreasing risk factors, surgery to open up the arteries to the brain in those with problematic carotid narrowing, and anticoagulant medication in people with atrial fibrillation.
 Aspirin or statins may be recommended by physicians for prevention.
-Stroke is a medical emergency.
+A stroke is a medical emergency.
 Ischemic strokes, if detected within three to four-and-a-half hours, may be treatable with medication that can break down the clot, while hemorrhagic strokes sometimes benefit from surgery.
 Treatment to attempt recovery of lost function is called stroke rehabilitation, and ideally takes place in a stroke unit; however, these are not available in much of the world.

-In 2023, 15 million people worldwide had a stroke.
-In 2021, stroke was the third biggest cause of death, responsible for approximately 10% of total deaths.
-In 2015, there were about 42.4 million people who had previously had stroke and were still alive.
-Between 1990 and 2010 the annual incidence of stroke decreased by approximately 10% in the developed world, but increased by 10% in the developing world.
-In 2015, stroke was the second most frequent cause of death after coronary artery disease, accounting for 6.3 million deaths (11% of the total).
-About 3.0 million deaths resulted from ischemic stroke while 3.3 million deaths resulted from hemorrhagic stroke.
-About half of people who have had a stroke live less than one year.
-Overall, two thirds of cases of stroke occurred in those over 65 years old.
+In 2023, 13.2 million people worldwide had a stroke.
+Strokes were the second biggest cause of death.
+Some 105 million people who had previously had a stroke and were still alive.
+About 3.2 million deaths resulted from an ischemic stroke and 3.5 million deaths from a hemorrhagic stroke.
+Overall, two thirds of cases of a stroke occurred in those over 65 years old.